 There should be no major difference in cook times between a 6 and 8 quart Instant Pot, however users report a few differences.
 There are some Instant Pot cooking differences like the time to come to pressure, release time, water needed, and wattage.

-We’re going to discuss how make changes to recipes you find on the internet to insure the best possible results when you make them at home!
-Every Instant Pot is different.
+You can make changes to recipes you find online to get the best possible results when you make them at home!
+Like I said, every Instant Pot is different.
 It is always going to take some trial and error to figure out how your own Instant Pot differs from others.

 These tips and tricks will show you some common Instant Pot cooking differences and how to adjust your timing, pressures, and liquid in order to avoid a flop!